Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Relative intersections of two 4-dimensional quadrics

 \subsection{A moduli space-theoretic interpretation}

-On the other hand, the rich geometry of the fibration $X \to \PP^1$ allows to give another description of $\cat{A}_X$ as a derived category of twisted sheaves on $T$, when over the complex numbers.
-Recall that the fibers of the map $T \to \PP^1$ are hyperelliptic curves.
-Indeed, the degeneration locus of $Q$ is a hexagonal curve $D \subset S$, where the $6:1$ map is given by the restriction of the projection $S \ra \PP^1$.
-Over each geometric fiber $S_x\isom \PP^1$ the 6 points $D \cap S_x\isom \PP^1$ are the branch points of the genus 2 cover $T_x \ra S_x$, and then $T_x$ is a hyperelliptic genus 2 curve.
+On the other hand, the rich geometry of the fibration $X \to \PP^1$ allows one to give another description of $\cat{A}_X$ as a derived category of twisted sheaves on $T$ over the complex numbers.

-For a closed point $x$ in $\PP^1$, consider the hyperelliptic fiber $T_x$.
-This double cover $T_x\ra S_x\isom \PP^1$ parametrizes the families of isotropic linear spaces of dimension two contained in the four-dimensional quadrics of the pencil $Q_x\to S_x$ (see \cite{reid:thesis}).
-Denote by $X_x$ the three-fold complete intersection of the quadrics of the pencil $Q_x$.
-In particular, the jacobian of the curve $T_x$ is isomorphic to the intermediate jacobian of $X_x$.
-On the other hand, $T_x$ is the fine moduli space for spinor bundles over $X_x$ (see \cite{bondal_orlov:semiorthogonal} and \cite{ottaviani:spinor_bundles} for definitions and constructions).
+More generally, let $W \to Y$ be the intersection of two $2m$-dimensional quadric fibrations over a smooth projective variety, and $Q \to S$ the associated quadric span.
+For any point $y$ of $Y$, there is a hyperelliptic curve $T_y$ parameterizing maximal isotropic subspaces of the fiber $Q_y$.
+In fact, $T_y$ is also the fine moduli space for spinor bundles over $W_y$ (see \cite{bondal_orlov:semiorthogonal} and \cite{ottaviani:spinor_bundles} for definitions and constructions).
 One can in general consider the same moduli problem in the relative case, see \cite[Thm.~4.3.7]{huybrechts-lehn}.
-The most substantial difference concerns the existence of a universal family on the product $X \times T$.
-While this can be constructed explicitly on $X_x \times T_x$ \cite{bondal_orlov:semiorthogonal}, the obstruction to the existence of a universal family over $T$ is given by an element $\omega$ of the Brauer group $\Br(T)$.
-That is, we have an $\omega$-twisted universal sheaf $\ke$ on $X \times T$ \cite{caldararu:thesis}.
-Combining this description of $T$ as a nonfine moduli space and the semiorthogonal decomposition in the absolute case given in \cite{bondal_orlov:semiorthogonal}, we get another equivalence between $\cat{A}_X$ and a category of twisted sheaves on $T$. \begin{proposition} There is an equivalence $\cat{A}_X \simeq \Db(T,\omega)$. \end{proposition} \begin{proof} The $\omega$-twisted universal family $\ke$ over $X \times T$ is indeed a $pr_2^* \omega$-twisted sheaf such that for all closed points $t$ of $T$ on a fiber $T_x$, the sheaf $\ke_x$ is a spinor bundle on the fiber $X_x$ (for a detailed treatment, see \cite{caldararu:thesis}).
-The Fourier--Mukai transform with kernel $\ke$ gives a fully faithful functor $\Phi_{\ke}:\Db(T,\omega) \to \Db(X)$ whose image is the orthogonal complement of $\langle \pi^*\Db(\PP^1)(1),\pi^*\Db(\PP^1)(2) \rangle$.
-For this, the proof by Bondal--Orlov \cite{bondal_orlov:semiorthogonal} carries forward to the relative setting. \end{proof}
+The most substantial difference concerns the existence of a universal family on the product $W \times T$.
+While this can be constructed explicitly on $W_y \times T_y$ \cite[\S 2]{bondal_orlov:semiorthogonal}, the obstruction to the existence of a universal family over $T$ is given by an element $\omega$ of the Brauer group $\Br(T)$.
+That is, we have an $\omega$-twisted universal sheaf $E$ on $W \times T$ \cite{caldararu:thesis}.
+The existence of a linear space of dimension $(m-1)$ in $W$ over $Y$ implies the existence of a universal object and then the vanishing of $\omega$.

+Combining this description of $T$ as a non-fine moduli space and the semiorthogonal decomposition in the absolute case given in \cite{bondal_orlov:semiorthogonal}, we get an equivalence between $\cat{A}_W$ and a category of twisted sheaves on $T$.